SWAGFinance/IPS/SWIPS/swip-0.md

 Each status change is requested by the SWIP author and reviewed by the SWIP editors.
 Use a pull request to update the status.
 Please include a link to where people should continue discussing your SWIP.
 The SWIP editors will process these requests as per the conditions below.

-* **Work in progress (WIP)** -- Once the champion has asked the SWAG DAO community whether an idea has any chance of support, they will write a draft SWIP as a [pull request].
+* **Draft in progress (DRIP)** -- Once the champion has asked the SWAG community whether an idea has any chance of support, they will write a draft SWIP as a pull request.
 Consider including an implementation if this will aid people in studying the SWIP.
-* **Proposed** If agreeable, SWIP editor will assign the SWIP a number (generally the issue or PR number related to the SWIP) and merge your pull request.
+* **Proposed** If agreeable, SWIP editor will assign the SWIP a number (generally the issue or proposal number related to the SWIP) and merge your pull request.
 The SWIP editor will not unreasonably deny an SWIP.
 Proposed SWIPs will be discussed on governance calls and in Discord.
 If there is a reasonable level of consensus around the change on the governance call the change will be moved to approved.
-If the change is contentious a vote of token holders may be held to resolve the issue or approval may be delayed until consensus is reached.
+If the change is contentious a vote among token holders may be held to resolve the issue or approval may be delayed until consensus is reached.
 * **Approved** -- This SWIP has passed community governance and is now being prioritised for development.
 * **Implemented** -- This SWIP has been implemented and deployed to mainnet.
 * **Rejected** -- This SWIP has failed to reach community consensus.